I am a mom. I am a military spouse. I am an artist.

 I was born in Germany but have lived in Canada almost all of my life.

-We are a military family and have now lived in five homes in 14 years.
+We are a military family and have now lived in five homes over the span of 14 years.

 I care a little more about our Green Earth every day.

 Mixing Peanuts and Pepsi (peanuts IN the pop) is one of the best things my Grandfather ever taught me.

 I like the smell of rain before it hits the ground.